Geonkick-Synthesizer/geonkick/doc/Documentation.md

    - "Reset" - reset the current percussion to default
    - Preset label - it shows the name of the current selected percussion, by default shows "Default".
-   - Play button - triggres Geonkick to play the current percussion
+   - Play button - triggers Geonkick to play the current percussion
    - "L1", "L2" and "L3" -  buttons to turn on/off the layer 1, 2, and 3.
    - "Tune" - checkbox will turn on/off tuning of the current percussion.